 At your first appointment, Dr. Summer will determine the root cause of your condition and explain your short-term and long-term treatment options.
 Imaging is useful but rarely necessary.
 X-rays can show that TMJ damage has occurred, but not when it occurred of if it has already fully healed and is no longer contributing to your symptoms.
 MRI is the only way to image the disk, the clinically most significant feature.
 Dr. Summer has extensive experience with reading MRIs of the TMJs.

 OBSTRUCTIVE SLEEP APNEA - is caused by choking on the tongue base, but currently dentists only treat it with oral appliances that advance the mandible (lower jawbone).
 Advancing the mandible increases the space in front of the tongue; but it cannot pull the tongue forward into the space created, because the tongue is only attached to the mandible by muscles, which lose tonus during sleep.
 As a result, mandibular advancement appliances only eliminate the problem in about half of the patients, as shown by remarkably similar results in hundreds of studies.
 For the other half, Dr. Summer has developed new devices that can be added to their ineffective mandibular advancement appliances in order to also control the positions of the tongue base and soft palate, the tissues that form the actual obstruction.
-A unique feature of two of the new sleep apnea treatments (the tongue holding device and the soft palate elevator) is that they can be used for denture wearers, who cannot tolerate mandibular advancement.
-The FDA study of denture wearers who have untreated obstructive sleep apnea will run from August 2024 until August 2025.
+A unique feature of two of the new sleep apnea treatments (the tongue holding device and the soft palate elevator) is that they can be used for denture wearers.
+They cannot tolerate mandibular advancement, so their only choices previously have been CPAP or surgery.
+Our FDA study of denture wearers who have untreated obstructive sleep apnea will run through 2025.
 Those who qualify for the study will receive free treatment along with before and after home sleep testing.

 TESTIMONIALS - I don't include testimonials; because I consider them to be just advertising.
 They can even be purchased online.
 Also, even a genuine story from a real patient does not mean the treatment worked, because of a statistical factor called "regression to the mean."
 In conditions with symptoms that normally fluctuate over time, the symptoms are likely to regress (get better) shortly after patients begin any kind of treatment; because patients usually seek treatment at the time when their symptoms are relatively severe and therefore likely to get better soon anyway, just by returning to their average state.
 In other words, something worked, but it could have been just time.
 In addition, because TMJ disorders eventually resolve on their own, the relief of symptoms caused by regression to the mean may become a permanent cure and therefore a resounding treatment success, even if the treatment did not actually address the condition.